luhrts/monitoring/README.md

 # ROS Monitoring

 The ROS Monitoring Tools helps to analyse and improve ROS Systems.
-It collects information about the computer, operating system and ros environment and filters them.
+It collects information about the coputer, operating system and ros environment and filters them.
 All Values and detected Warnings and Errors can be visualised in a RQT Plugin.

 # Overview

-This tool is designed to collect and observe system values, detect and identify failures and to perform recovery if possible.
+This tool is designed to collect and observe system values, detect and identify failures and to perform recovery when possible.
 It can handle a number of distributed Monitors.
-Some general Monitors are included within this package, for all other nodes libraries for C++ and Python exist to integrate the Monitoring into custom Nodes.
+Some gernal Monitors are included within this package, for all other nodes libraries for C++ and Python exist to integrate the Monitoring into custom Nodes.

 All Monitoring-Data is aggregated and can be visualised by two different RQT-Plugins (a varriant of the ROS Monitor and the ROS Plot, modified to support Monitoring)

-Besides visualisation, fault-detection and recovery are supported.
+Besides visualisation, Faultdetection and Recovery are supported.

 ![Overview_Image_Monitoring](monitoring/images/Monitoring_Overview.png)